Поживна цінність на 100 г

 • 200 g sunflower seeds

-• 550 g (large grinding or milled) whole wheat rye flour
+• 550 g wholegrain rye flour (stone-ground is ideal)

 Day 2.
-Bake bread at 180C for 90 minutes, remove from molds.
-Allow the bread to cool on a wire rack.
+Bake at 180°C for 90 minutes.
+Remove the loaves from the pans and cool on a wire rack.

 • 1 tbsp. fennel seeds